EthBuilders/Curriculum/README.md

 | Open Source Collaboration | [open_source.md](design_patterns.md) | Learn to work in teams and collaborate with others through open source |
 | Hackathons  | [hackathons.md](hackathonss.md) | Level up and learn basics of design thinking and project management to compete in hackathons |

 ## Basic Projects
+A walk through of basic projects you can learn by following along.

 | Topic | Available at | About |
 | ------ | ------ |------ |
 | Social tokens | [front_ends.md](front_ends.md) | Build a fungible ERC-20 token |